 A general rule of complex decisions, is that often they're difficult because we've avoided making other, smaller decisions.
-That is the case with the rubric, as we will now fix.
+That is the case with the rubric, as we're about to fix.

-Our top-level purpose is to pick the item that maximizes impact, and to be able to explain our decision.
-First we're going to make smaller decisions about the true impact of each item, and then we're going to make a decision about which impacts are most important.
+Our top-level purpose is to pick the item that maximizes impact, and to be able to explain why.
+So, first we're going to make smaller decisions about the true impact of each item, and then we're going to make a decision about which impacts are most valuable.